CaixaBank appoints Jordi Gual as Non-Executive Chairman of VidaCaixa

 Before assuming the chairmanship of CaixaBank in June 2016, he was Chief Economist and Executive Director of Strategic Planning and Studies at CaixaBank and General Director of Strategic Planning and Development at CriteriaCaixa.

-Jordi Gual has a doctorate in Economics from the University of California, Berkeley and a degree in Economic and Business Sciences with an Extraordinary Prize from the University of Barcelona.
+Jordi Gual has a doctorate in Economics from the University of California, Berkeley and a degree in Economics and Business Administration with an Extraordinary Prize from the University of Barcelona.
 He is Professor of Economics at IESE Business School and Research Fellow at the Center for Economic Policy Research (CEPR) in London.

 He is also vice president of the Círculo de Economía and patron of the CEDE Foundation.